Security Services for the IoT

 Assessment and deliverables

-Your individual assessment will be based on your 4 deliverables for SSI, which are 7 paper summaries, a written exam, a group presentation and Q&A on your lab work, and the files with captures of network traffic.
+We asses to what extent you attained SSI’s learning outcomes (see Background) based on your 4 deliverables for SSI: 9 paper summaries, a written exam, a group presentation and Q&A on your lab work, and the files with captures of network traffic.

 The deadline for the summaries is 7AM CEST before every lecture (no exceptions).

-- The Written exam on the book chapters and the 9 SSI papers will take place on Mon June 23, 2025.
-You can bring a single printed A4 with notes to the exam, for instance based on the summaries you submitted.
+Written exam.
+The written exam covers Chapters 1 and 2 of the book “Practical Internet of Things Security” and the 9 papers that you will need to study.
+You can bring a single-side printed A4 with notes to the exam, for instance based on the summaries you submitted.
 The written exam consists of a number of multiple-choice and open questions about the book chapter and the papers we discussed in the lectures.
 We take the exams using Remindo.

 Grading